M2 MacBook Pro vs. 14- and 16-Inch MacBook Pro Buyer's Guide

 Both speaker setups are very capable for a laptop, but if you rely heavily on the built-in speakers, you will have a better experience with the high-end MacBook Pro models.

-The 13-inch MacBook Pro offers three extra hours of battery life over the 14-inch MacBook Pro, but one hour less than the 16-inch MacBook Pro.
+The 13-inch MacBook Pro offers two extra hours of battery life over the 14-inch MacBook Pro, but two hours less than the 16-inch MacBook Pro.
 According to Apple, the 13-inch MacBook Pro can deliver up to 20 hours of battery life during video playback.
-One the other hand, the 14-inch MacBook Pro can deliver 17 hours of battery life and the 16-inch model can deliver 21 hours of battery life.
+One the other hand, the 14-inch MacBook Pro can deliver 18 hours of battery life and the 16-inch model can deliver 22 hours of battery life.

 The high-end MacBook Pros feature MagSafe 3 for easily connecting and disconnecting the charging cable from the machine using magnets.
 The 14- and 16-inch MacBook Pros are also capable of fast charging.